 Menopause, the period when a woman's menstruation ceases, can be a stressful time physically, mentally, and emotionally.
-The most commonly known menopause symptoms are physical, but menopause causes more than hot flashes, sleep problems, and problems with body image.
-Some women go through periods of anxiety because of menopause.
-Leaving themselves feeling both worried and overwhelmed.
+The most commonly known menopause symptoms are physical, but menopause can cause more than hot flashes, sleep problems, and problems with body image.
+Some women experience anxiety as a result of menopause.

 It is important to understand that during perimenopause, the period just before a woman gets her last menstrual period, the body goes through many changes.
 These physical changes in the body can lead to pre-menopause anxiety.
 Studies show that there is a high likelihood of a combination of pre-menopause and anxiety just before full-blown menopause.

-Anxiety is when one is in a continual state of worry.
-It affects more women than men, and it is a common menopause symptom, even if not talked about.
-Even normal events can be a constant cause of anxiety for a woman in menopause stage.
-When one gets anxious, the feeling doesn't leave as easily as others may think it would.
-It is hard to shake off, and that makes menopausing women be constantly irritable and on edge.
+Anxiety affects more women than men, and it is a common menopause symptom, even if not talked about.
+Even normal events can be a cause of anxiety for a woman in menopause.
+Anxious feelings can be hard to shake.

-Some women frequently experience anxiety before the onset of the most common menopause symptoms such as hot flashes.
+Some women experience anxiety before the onset of the most common menopause symptoms such as hot flashes.
 Estrogen plays an important function in a woman's brain, and when the levels are high, one feels well.
-However, when the estrogen levels are low such as is the case in menopause, anxiety, and low mood symptoms starts to set in.
+However, when the estrogen levels are low such as is the case in menopause, anxiety, and low mood symptoms can set in.

 Estrogen has mood enhancing impacts.
-Therefore, loss of estrogen in women between 50 and 55 years lead to anxiety and mood swings.
-However, it is not easy to pinpoint the exact cause of anxiety during menopause, but hormonal changes, menopause symptoms, emotional stress, and everyday stress can all contribute to anxiety during menopause.
+Therefore, loss of estrogen in women between 50 and 55 years can lead to anxiety and mood swings.
+Although it is not easy to pinpoint the exact cause of anxiety during menopause, hormonal changes, menopause symptoms, emotional stress, and everyday stress can all contribute to anxiety during menopause.

-Menopausal symptoms can very uncomfortable are often worse during the night thus worsening the mood swings and the anxiety problems.
-Some women experience night sweats, and it makes it difficult to sleep.
-Lack of quality sleep causes fatigue, and this makes the woman irritable.
+Menopausal symptoms can be uncomfortable and are often worse during the night thus worsening the mood swings and anxiety.
+Some women experience night sweats which can make it difficult to sleep.
+Lack of quality sleep causes fatigue, and this can increase irritability.

-Menopause and anxiety problems have similar signs and symptoms such as irregular pulse, mood swings, and racing heart.
+Menopause and anxiety can have similar signs and symptoms such as irregular pulse, mood swings, and racing heart.

-When looking at menopause and anxiety, one can also factor in the fact that during this period there are significant life changes that take place.
-Some of the changes are such as the children may leave home, aging of their significant other or parents.
-This may lead to loneliness and heightened anxiety.
+When considering menopause and anxiety, it is important to note that significant life changes take place during this period.
+Some of the changes are such as the children leaving home, aging of significant others or parents.
+This may lead to loneliness and increased anxiety.